 Working to improve employee productivity actually starts with facilitating collaboration – in fact, companies using Slack, as an example, report a 25% drop in the number of meetings, and a 32% increase in overall productivity.
 Creating a collaborative environment will also help lower costs, shorten timelines, improve productivity and increase ROI by connecting various teams in complex environments, promoting common goals, foster shared values, and build relationships.
 In fact, over 50% of workers feel that collaboration platforms have strengthened their relationship with their coworkers including a stronger relationship with their boss.

 Measuring workplace analytics for WSC platforms can be difficult.
 IT teams need to hone in on multiple overlapping platforms and interactions to ensure the collaboration environments are delivering a positive experience.
 The challenge is often compounded by the fact that with WSC apps IT can sometimes be in a position where they are not directly managing some of these business-critical technologies.

 With workplace analytics software, IT teams take back some control and gain insight that enables them to develop best practices and understand optimal output behaviors across the enterprise.
-Workplace analytics software found in PowerSuite, allows IT teams the ability to measure (and just as important – benchmark) across the full spectrum of workplace analytics from adoption to engagement to effectiveness.
-Given the latest projection of 75% of organizations worldwide using at least one WSC app platform by 2023, an investment in workplace analytics tools to help optimize your WSC ROI seems like a very strategic investment.
+This type of software found in PowerSuite, allows IT teams the ability to measure (and just as important – benchmark) across the full spectrum of workplace analytics from adoption to engagement to effectiveness.
+Given the latest projection of 75% of organizations worldwide using at least one WSC app platform by 2023, an investment in these tools to help optimize your WSC ROI seems like a very strategic investment.